Hill station

-Shimla, a city founded as a hill station.
-The city's urban planning and architecture, as seen here on the south side of the Ridge, were designed to foster a European experience for homesick colonial officials and executives.
+Shimla, a city founded as a hill station, served as the summer capital of British India.
+The city's urban planning and architecture were designed to foster a European experience for homesick colonial officials and executives.

-A hill station is a type of hill town, mostly in colonial Asia, but also in colonial Africa (albeit rarely), founded by European colonialists as a refuge from the summer heat.
+A hill station is a type of hill town, mostly in colonial Asia, but also in colonial Africa (albeit rarely), founded by European colonists as a refuge from the summer heat.
 As historian Dane Kennedy observes about the Indian context, "the hill station (...) was seen as an exclusive British preserve: here it was possible to render the Indian into an outsider".
 The term is still used in present day, particularly in India, which has the largest number of hill stations; most are situated at an altitude of approximately 1000 to 2,500 metres.